-- Log onto a computer within one of the clinic treatment rooms and click on the file folder titled X: Client Files. - Alternately, students may access this drive from a secure location using the TeamViewer application.
-Procedures for the use of TeamViewer will be provided as part of course syllabi, where appropriate.
+- Log onto a computer within one of the clinic treatment rooms and click on the file folder titled X: Client Files. - Alternately, students may access this drive from a secure location using the Remote Access feature on a scheduled Zoom session.
+Procedures for scheduling a Zoom session to review client files will be provided as part of course syllabi, where appropriate.